Top blog articles

 Mixing the cottage style with another homogeneous design approach will take your kitchen’s style statement to a new level.
 Incorporating some French country style décor techniques will add up to the beauty of the place.

 Inset and open shelving cabinets proudly displaying your chinaware and collectibles, a rustic chandelier shining brightly over the head, and soft colors on the cabinets and walls that bring instant comfort will provide Parisian country charm in a cottage style kitchen.

 Read more: Tips for Kitchens With Open Shelves

 Most traditional cottage style kitchens tend to be white.
 While the color brings a polished charm, adding hints of a contrasting color will make the look more interesting.
 A combination of black and white colors looks classic as well as artistic.
 So, jazz up your white kitchen a bit with hints of black on the cover of the vent hood, a subway tile backsplash, and the handles of the kitchen cabinets and drawers.
 The style is so refreshing as well as tasteful that it can be adopted in any style of kitchens – traditional or modern.

 7. Bring Wooden Fixtures

 The white color also works well with any types of wood tones – whitewash, natural, unfinished, or dark.
 So, don’t hesitate to bring wooden fixtures into your cottage style kitchen.
 It can be the island surface, stools, or the window frames, and they will add a new visual texture to the overall look of the place.

-Cottage style is cheerful and welcoming that oozes a laidback vibe.
-These decoration tips will make that style more appealing without sacrificing its simple, unpretentious feel.
-Apply these design ideas, and your kitchen will feel like a giant hug with a broad smile on its face!
+Cottage style is cheerful and welcoming and oozes a laid-back vibe.
+These kitchen decor tips will make that style more appealing without sacrificing its simple, unpretentious feel.
+Apply these kitchen design ideas, and your cooking area will feel like a giant hug with a broad smile on its face!